sthsuyash/ScribbleStream/README.md

 ## Description

-A simple web application for blog site created using SpringBoot for backend as Maven project which integrates MySQL for database connection and React.js for frontend.
+A simple web application for blog site created using SpringBoot for backend as Maven project which integrates MySQL for database connection and AngularJS for frontend.

 People can create account to add blogs.